 A special award presented by the Graduate Studies Scholarships, Assistantships & Awards Committee to a student who has completed a thesis of exceptional quality including evidence of well-developed, independent research skills and contribution to his/her academic discipline.
-Presented annually at the October convocation.
-Students graduating the previous May are equally eligible with October graduands for this award.
+Presented annually at the fall convocation.
+Students graduating the previous spring are equally eligible with fall graduands for this award.

-Lieutenant Governor's Intergenerational Awards
+Lieutenant Governor's Intergenerational Awards Each award will be given to a graduating Mount

 Each award will be given to a graduating Mount undergraduate or graduate student who has demonstrated outstanding commitment to enriching the lives of seniors or youth in their community.
-The award will be presented annually during Spring Convocation.
+The award will be presented annually during spring convocation.